SAP-samples/teched2025-IN162/exercises/ex5/ex5_4_details.md

 7. You can see messages to the same IFlow, but classified with the 'Terminated' custom status.
 Additionally you can look at the 'attachments' section and verify that that the `SupportCaseByCustomer` attribute carries a different identiifer from yours.
    <br>![](../ex5/images/image15.png)

+## Summary
+This concludes the monitoring steps, in the [next exercise](../ex6/README.md) let's go ahead and build a Joule skill to retrieve the summarizations from our AI model.